LVH hosts a variety of periodic and special events, including, but not limited to:

 - Speaker Series - first Sunday of each month

-- Lunch Discussion Group - second Sunday of each month
+- Discussion Group and Lunch - second Sunday of each month

 - Drinking/Dining Skeptically - third Friday of each month

-- Book Club - fourth Tuesday of every month
+- Book Club - fourth Tuesday of each month

-- Seasonal Picnics/Parties (Memorial Day & Labor Day weekends, Summer & Winter Solstices)
+- Seasonal Picnics and Parties (Memorial Day & Labor Day weekends, Summer & Winter Solstices)